For more than four decades, EVMS has been the place for aspiring physicians and health professionals, passionate educators and medical pioneers.

 December 1995: A gift from Virginia Beach resident Virginia Glennan Ferguson leads to the establishment of the Glennan Center for Geriatrics and Gerontology.

-March 2000: The Edward E. Brickell Medical Science Library opens as a state-of-the-art facility serving EVMS and the region.
+March 2000: The Edward E. Brickell Medical Sciences Library opens as a state-of-the-art facility serving EVMS and the region.

 February 2005: EVMS dedicates the George L. Wright Jr. Center for Biomedical Proteomics as part of the continuing effort to identify cancers in their earliest and most treatable stage.